exlskills/gql-server/README.md

 - 422 - error creating feedback commit
 - 500 - other error

+The branch of the GitHub repository containing the schedule to be processed can be controlled via the `GH_WEBHOOK_BRANCH` Environment variable.
+By default, only the `master` branch is in scope.
+As GitHub webhook is set at the repository vs. branch level, to limit the branch(es) that trigger the API, set the value of `GH_WEBHOOK_BRANCH` to another branch or a comma-separated list of branches, no spaces.
+The values are case-sensitive.

 ## License

 This software is offered under the terms outlined in the [LICENSE.md](LICENSE.md) file provided with this notice.
 If you have any questions regarding the license, please contact [licensing@exlinc.com](mailto:licensing@exlinc.com)